-The underwriters propose to offer the shares, warrants and pre-funded warrants offered by us to the public at the public offering price set forth on the cover of this prospectus.
-In addition, the underwriters may offer some of the shares, warrants and pre-funded warrants to other securities dealers at such price less a concession of \$ per share.
-If all of the shares, warrants and pre-funded by us are not sold at the public offering price, the underwriters may change the offering price and other selling terms by means of a supplement to this prospectus.
+The underwriters propose to offer the shares and warrants offered by us to the public at the public offering price set forth on the cover of this prospectus.
+In addition, the underwriters may offer some of the shares and warrants to other securities dealers at such price less a concession of \$ per share.
+If all of the shares and warrants offered by us are not sold at the public offering price, the underwriters may change the offering price and other selling terms by means of a supplement to this prospectus.